Jdaz1408/heygen-cv-video-generator/README.md

 streamlit run heygen.py

 ## Usage
+0. Update your Avatar and Voice ID in the 'heygen.py' file
 1. Upload your CV (PDF format)
    - The CV should be clearly formatted
    - Text should be selectable (not scanned images)